 Kapha comes back around again between 6 – 10 pm.
 Again, the heavier qualities of Kapha suggest a lighter dinner.
 Dinner is supposed to be more of a “supplemental” meal rather than the biggest biggest meal of the day.
 I’ve made this switch as well and do notice I sleep better and have less digestive issues at night.

 The time of day we get the highest quality of sleep is between 10 pm – 2 am, when we cycle back to Pitta time.
 This is because Pitta time is an active time, and when sleeping we are actively cleansing the body.
-Because of this, we I try to be horizontal by 10:00 pm!
+Because of this, I try to be horizontal by 10:00 pm on most nights!

 The last phase of our 24-hour body clock is from 2 – 6 am.
 This is Vata time once again.
 Since I am asleep I don’t do anything actively during this time – except dream. 🙂